-If you follow the instructions on their website to close your account, you may think it is closed but it will still exist and will still be online.
-All they do is add a message at the bottom of your main screen once you log in to your account that says this account is deactivated.
+If you follow their instructions on closing your account, your account will not be closed as requested.
+All they do is add a message at the bottom of your main screen that says this account is deactivated.
 Anyone that can log into your account can reactivate the account at any time just by clicking a single link on that page.
-That is not a permanently closed account.
+That is not permanently closed.
 Deactivating and closing an account are TWO different things.
-The only people they are fooling are blogs that write articles without verifying the information they publish is correct and review sites that are paid to write articles by the same companies they are reviewing.

 We created an account with Robinhood but never used it.
 We deactivated the account per their instructions and sent emails to support asking them to close the account.
 We were told by their customer support multiple times the account was closed.
 However, we went to log in to see if the account was actually closed as they claimed, NO it was not.
 We were able to easily log back in to that account and all our information on the account was still online like nothing had even happened.
 We were also able to fully reactivate that supposedly closed account on the same day.
 So what does that tell you, the account was never closed as they claimed.